LautenbachMJ/project_template/README.md

 ### 2. Automatic report generation for your lab book
 When knitting your markdown, e.g. by clicking **knitr** button, the resulting html file will be saved under ```results/labbook/``` with the markdown-file-name and the date when you knitted it.
 These reports can be append to your actual lab book or easily used to show and discuss results with your colleagues.
-To create really nice markdown reports, please see inside the template and check the [R Markdown cheat sheet](https://github.com/rstudio/cheatsheets/raw/master/rmarkdown-2.0.pdf).
+To create really nice markdown reports, please see inside the template and check the [R Markdown cheat sheet](https://github.com/rstudio/cheatsheets/raw/master/rmarkdown-2.0.pdf) or interactively [here](https://markdown-it.github.io/).

 ### 3. Automatic result organisation in date directories
 In order to save your results, e.g. plots and data, in an organised way, you can specify the the path to inside your markdown to ```result.dir```.
 Doing so will save your results into the directory `results/date-of-analysis/`.